Milwaukee Women’s Center

 Alcohol rehab in Wisconsin provides treatment for alcohol use disorder.
 Those struggling with excessive alcohol use and related consequences receive interventions, support, and tools to address these issues and move forward on their recovery journey.Men's Rehab

 During men’s rehab in Wisconsin, men can be more vulnerable.
 Gender-specific treatment helps them feel free to speak openly about their experiences and emotions.
-Participants also meet other men who understand what they’re going through.Opioid Treatment
+Participants also meet other men who understand what they’re going through.Women's Rehab

 The challenges related to substance abuse vary depending on life stage and an individual’s physical and mental health.
-Elderly rehab in Wisconsin is tailored to meet the needs of seniors, wherever they are on the health spectrum.Women's Rehab
+Elderly rehab in Wisconsin is tailored to meet the needs of seniors, wherever they are on the health spectrum.LGBTQ Friendly Rehab

 Women face different pressures and challenges than men.
-Women’s rehab in Wisconsin acknowledges these differences and provides addiction treatment specifically for women.Teen & Adolescent Program
+Women’s rehab in Wisconsin acknowledges these differences and provides addiction treatment specifically for women.Rehab For Veterans

 State License #: